 If you want to end your evening like the legends used to do, head to Dan Tana’s, offering a real-deal classic dining experience since 1964.
 Dan Tana’s is the perfect place to imbibe the by-gone atmosphere of the (non-counterculture) 1960s music scene, where dapper men and formidable dames got their ring-a-ding-ding on.

 Rock: Rainbow Bar & Grill

-Step into the Rainbow Bar & Grill and you’re not only stepping into rock’n’roll history—you’re stepping into a warped reality where kids who had not even been conceived when Axl and Slash first started not talking to each other are strutting around in Hanoi Rocks regalia like it’s still the Sunset Strip of 1984.
-A few years ago, you could go to the outside bar and see Lemmy drinking his Jack and playing a videogame.
-Now the physical Lemmy might be gone, but you can still go see the perfectly appropriate, Russian-mobster-style mausoleum that has been built in his memory.
+Step into the Rainbow Bar & Grill and you’re not only stepping into rock ’n’ roll history—you’re entering a warped reality where kids who hadn't even been conceived when Axl and Slash first started not talking to each other are strutting around in Hanoi Rocks regalia like it’s still the Sunset Strip of 1984.
+Not so long ago, you could go to the outside bar and see Lemmy drinking his Jack and playing a videogame.
+The physical Lemmy might be gone, but you can pay your respects at the perfectly appropriate, Russian mobster-style mausoleum that has been built in his memory.